Commentary: It’s time for liberals to fight back

 The current Polish government is against most of that.
 And why should it not be?
 So is the leader of the Western world.

-President Donald Trump, in a speech in Warsaw early this month, forbore to mention the justice law, instead sharing distaste for the news media with President Duda and lamenting the decline of Europe, implicitly exempting Poland from that declines.
+President Donald Trump, in a speech in Warsaw early this month, forbore to mention the justice law, instead sharing distaste for the news media with President Duda and lamenting the decline of Europe, implicitly exempting Poland from that decline.
 Home again, Trump signalled that he remains a reactionary by banning transgender people from the military.
 He had already shown his belief that government was all about him by attacking Attorney General Jeff Sessions for recusing himself from an investigation about alleged Russian involvement in the 2016 election – as by law Sessions had to – and in doing so, being “unfair” to the president.

 A shift is taking place in politics and society worldwide, and no-one can know how far it will go.
 The release from communism in the early 1990s was expected by many - including me, then a correspondent in Eastern Europe - to result in a stable embrace of liberal democratic norms by the former communist countries, including Russia itself.

 That was a liberal illusion.
 It is now being proven wrong, most starkly in Russia, but also in Hungary, Poland, Slovakia and possibly - after the coming October election - in the Czech Republic.
 The opposite of communism, in these countries, is not now liberal democracy, but semi-authoritarian nationalism.
 That had been a discreet component of communism; it has flourished much more openly since communism collapsed.
-As the European Council president Donald Tusk (a former Prime Minister of Poland) put it - ''Poland is moving us back, in time and space, to the East.”
+As the European Council president Donald Tusk (a former Prime Minister of Poland) put it - "Poland is moving us back, in time and space, to the East.”

 But it isn’t just the East.
 Trump is a standing affront to the ideals and practices of democratic statehood, which have had the adherence, more or less, of liberals, conservatives and social democrats in the post-war West.
 Under his giant shadow, movements of both the far left and right have become less inhibited about their distaste for political establishments they see as moribund, even illegitimate.